 Senior II Semester

-Secured Predictor Test A: Integrated Tests will be graded at 20% of the course grade in NURS 499.
-Pharmacological/Parenteral Integrated Test A will be graded at 10% of the course grade.
+Secured Predictor Test A: Integrated Tests will be graded at 5% of the course grade in NURS 483.
+Pharmacological/Parenteral Integrated Test A will be graded at 5% of the NURS 402 course grade.
 Predictor Tests have only raw percent scores.
-The grading scale used for the integrated tests with predictive scores will be posted in the NURS 499 syllabus and Sakai.
+The grading scale used for the integrated tests with predictive scores will be posted in the course syllabi and Sakai.

 Kaplan NCLEX-RN Review Course (Senior II Semester)